peteroupc/peteroupc.github.io/random.md

 Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate numbers that not only "look random", but are cost-prohibitive to guess.
 An application should use a cryptographic RNG whenever the application&mdash;

-- generates random-behaving numbers for information security purposes, or
+- generates random-behaving numbers for information security purposes[^5], or
 - generates random-behaving numbers so infrequently that the RNG's speed is not a concern.

 See "[**Cryptographic RNGs: Requirements**](#Cryptographic_RNGs_Requirements)" for requirements.<br/>